-EW’s ‘Buffy’ Reunion: Five Major Show Players Who Were Seemingly Snubbed [Opinion]
+‘EW’s’ ‘Buffy’ Reunion: Five Major Show Players Who Were Seemingly Snubbed [Opinion]

 A Buffy reunion without the inclusion of the memorable actress who brought wild-child, “five-by-five” spouting Faith to life is not right at all.
 Even worse, she wasn’t even asked — and yes, there’s proof of this.

-When inquired by a fan on Twitter as to why she wasn’t involved in the 20th anniversary photo shoot, Dushku, who padded her post-Buffy resume with roles in the first Bring It On movie and another supernaturally-themed TV series, FOX’s Tru Calling, offered up the surprising reply that EW editors didn’t see her as a “regular cast member” and therefore, she was left out.
+When inquired by a fan on Twitter as to why she wasn’t involved in the 20th anniversary photo shoot, Dushku, who padded her post-Buffy resume with roles in the first Bring It On movie and another supernaturally-themed TV series, FOX’s Tru Calling, offered up the surprising reply that EW editors didn’t see her as a “regular cast member” and, therefore, she was left out.

 It’s even worse when you realize that Alexis Denisof, who appeared in only nine episodes of the 144 that make up the Buffy series, was invited.
 That’s a real problem, people.